AFRICA

 33) Forms available for completing a notification

 The notification must be made using the statutory form known as a "Merger Notice".
-It may be possible to seek waivers from the CMA for certain questions in the Merger Notice, however, as a rule, all requested information will be required.

 34) Languages that may be applied in notifications and communication